 The Centers for Medicare & Medicaid Services (CMS) recently released new regulations and guidance on the delivery of home and community-based services (HCBS) offered through Medicaid waiver programs.
 Through this new rule, CMS intends to ensure that individuals receiving HCBS through Medicaid waivers have full access to integrated, community living including receiving services in the most integrated setting possible.
 To increase understanding of the rule for individuals receiving services, family members and providers, the West Virginia Bureau for Medical Services will post information and relevant materials on this webpage.

-To fully implement the new rule from CMS, West Virginia must submit a transition plan for the each Medicaid waiver offering HCBS to ensure compliance of the new rule.
+To fully implement the new rule from CMS, West Virginia must submit a transition plan for each Medicaid waiver offering HCBS to ensure compliance of the new rule.
 The Bureau for Medical Services is solicited comments on the draft Transition Plans.
 There is one transition plan for each waiver.
 The transition plans will be combined into one Statewide Transition Plan.
 Comments from the public will be used to complete the final Statewide Transition Plan to submit to CMS.

 WV State-wide Transition Plan (STP) has been approved by CMS, please see approval letter and STP below:

-CMS Response to West Virginia Inquiry Regarding Day Program Services and Residential Settings New!
+CMS Response to West Virginia Inquiry Regarding Day Program Services and Residential Settings

 WV Initial Approval Letter

-WV State-wide Transition Plan
+WV State-Wide Transition Plan (First Iteration)

 FAQ Fact Sheet about the HCBS Integrated Settings Final Rule